AliciaLeong/AliciaLeong.github.io/essays/SoftwareIntro.md

   - Computer Engineering
 ---
 ## Introduction
 I was always asked "so what do you plan to major in at college?" but, I could never answer that question.
 I didn't know what I wanted to study.
 I always felt pressured by this decision as this choice would change my life forever.
 When I enrolled at the University I spent some time taking general classes to see if anything appealed to me.
 Thats when I decided on Computer Engineering.
-From a young age I always wondered how a computer worked and, this was my chance to finally learn the answer to my question.
+From a young age I always wondered how a computer worked and this was my chance to finally learn the answer to my question.

 ## Step By Step
 I was excited when I took my first programming course.
 It made me feel cool because I could make my computer print "Hello World".
 I was fascinated by programming as it was challenging but when ever I got something to work it felt like like a small victory!
 Programming is not easy, but I enjoy doing it because of the fulfilling feeling I get when I finally overcome a problem.